-Using the outer wall which surrounds Eastern State Penitentiary Historical Site in Philadelphia, Pennsylvania, States of Security / Security States depicts full scale cross sections (from L to R) of the security fence used during the 2010 G20 Summit in Toronto, the Berlin Wall, Germany, the USA / Mexico Border Fence in Nogales Arizona / Sonora, the Peace Line Walls in Belfast, Northern Ireland, and the Israeli West Bank Separation Barrier.
+Using the outer (border) wall which surrounds Eastern State Penitentiary Historical Site in Philadelphia, Pennsylvania, States of Security / Security States depicts life size cross sections (from L to R) of the security fence used during the 2010 G20 Summit in Toronto, the Berlin Wall, Germany, the USA / Mexico Border Fence in Nogales Arizona / Sonora, the Peace Line Walls in Belfast, Northern Ireland, and the Israeli West Bank Separation Barrier.
 The work is approximately 30′ sq, tar on mesh, and suspended 36″ off the penitentiary wall.
-In all, four continents are represented.
 Each wall is a result of a unique context yet they all share a similar purpose, and they are all connected.
-For those of use who do not live in the shadows of these structures, our experience of these places is solely though media outlets which results in an incomplete and abstract understanding of their fundamental impact on the world.
+For those of use who do not live in the shadows of these structures, our experience of these places is solely though representations which results in an incomplete and abstract understanding of their fundamental impact on the world.
 Would we support the use of such force in our own neighborhoods?
 Do we support their use in other parts of the world?
+Eastern State Penitentiary Historic Site can be seen an example of how architecture can be designed to control and influence social relations.

 Eastern State Penitentiary was conceived and build in the early 1800s and is located within walking distance to the Museum of Modern Art in Philadelphia.
 The buildings design and the structure of control was based on strict solitary confinement for all inmates.
 The intent was that the environment would inspire penitence and therefore reform.
 Eastern State would later serve as a model for over 200 penitentiaries built around the world.
 The building was abandoned for 20 years beginning in the early 1970s.
 Like the remains of the Berlin Wall it is presently being maintained as preserved ruin.
 This project acknowledges the social reality of life in Philadelphia, past and present, in the presence of Eastern State Penitentiary and considers it in a larger context.